opendnssec/opendnssec/README.md

 ## More Information

-More informnation can be found at the project website available at http://www.opendnssec.org/ and on the development WIKI at http://wiki.opendnssec.org/.
+More information can be found at the project website available at http://www.opendnssec.org/ and on the development WIKI at http://wiki.opendnssec.org/.